MercuryProtocol/web3.swift/README.md

 ```bash
 $ pod install
 ```
+Sidenote:
-Sidenote: In order to run project, you will have to turn off bitcode support as Geth doesn't support bitcode.
+- In order to run project, you will have to turn off bitcode support as Geth doesn't support bitcode.
 Please check: https://github.com/golang/go/issues/22395
+- iOS simulator compilation can be fixed by removing arm7 support from valid architectures in the app.
+You can find more information [here](https://github.com/golang/go/wiki/Mobile#ios-simulator).

 ## USAGE

 ### Create Account
 Create keystore and account with password.